Menna-Islam/Zeus/README.md

 ________________________________________
 ## How to Run the Analysis
 ### 1. Network Traffic Monitoring with Suricata
-• Install and configure Suricata.
+• Install and configure Suricata. <br
 • Add custom rules for Zeus detection.
 • Run Suricata to monitor network traffic and generate logs:
 • suricata -c /etc/suricata/suricata.yaml -i eth0